 Taken from www.bapras.org.uk

-What surgery is available, and what techniques are involved?
+What kinds of facial surgery are available, and what techniques are involved?

 Children with these conditions will often exhibit abnormal facial growth, and will require surgery to move their facial bones forward.

 The timing of this type of facial surgery is a matter of great debate, and will vary considerably from patient to patient and from unit to unit.
 Ideally, most of these operations are best left until late adolescence.
 At this stage, facial growth is more or less complete, and surgeons can be reasonably sure that bones they reposition will stay fixed in place.

 However, it is often the case that surgery needs be carried out sooner.
 This may be to correct a functional problem, such as feeding or dislocation of the eyes, or it may be to improve the patient’s appearance as they grow up, particularly during adolescence.
 When surgery is carried out before growth is complete, further operations are often needed at the end of adolescence in order to position the teeth correctly.

 Operations to move the facial bones forward fall under the broad heading of LeFort osteotomies.
 LeFort osteotomies are numbered according to the level in the face at which they are carried out, as follows:

 - LeFort I advancement moves the tooth-bearing part of the upper jaw only